Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Introduction

 \section{Introduction}

 \IEEEPARstart{G}{eometric} signal processing tools have found broad applications in data analysis to uncover obscure or hidden structures from complex datasets \cite{c1}.
-Various data sources, {such} as social networks, traffic flows, and biological images, often feature complex structures that pose challenges to traditional signal processing tools.
+Various data sources, {such} as social networks, {Internet of Things (IoT) intelligence}, traffic flows and biological images, often feature complex structures that pose challenges to traditional signal processing tools.
 Recently, graph signal processing (GSP) emerges as an effective tool over the graph signal representation \cite{c3}.
 For a signal with $N$ samples, a graph of $N$ nodes can be formed to model their underlying interactions \cite{c2}.
-In GSP, a graph Fourier space is also defined from the spectral space of the representing matrix (adjacency/Laplacian) for signal processing tasks \cite{c4}, such as denoising \cite{c5}, resampling \cite{c6}, and classification \cite{c7}.
+In GSP, a graph Fourier space is also defined from the spectrum space of the representing matrix (adjacency/Laplacian) for signal processing tasks \cite{c4}, such as denoising \cite{c5}, resampling \cite{c6}, and classification \cite{c7}.
 Generalization of the more traditional GSP includes signal processing over hypergraphs \cite{c8} and simplicial complexes \cite{c9}, {which are} suitable to model high-degree multi-lateral node relationships.

 Traditional graph signal processing tools generally describe signals as graph nodes connected by one type of edges.
 However, real-life systems and datasets may feature multi-facet interactions \cite{c11}.
-For example, in a video dataset modeled by spatial temporal graph shown in Fig. \ref{ex1}, the nodes may exhibit different types of spatial connections at different temporal steps.
+For example, in a video dataset modeled by spatial-temporal graph shown in Fig. \ref{ex1}, the nodes may exhibit different types of spatial connections at different temporal steps.
 It is harder for single-layer graphs to model such multi-facet connections.
-To model multiple layers of signal connectivity, we explore a high-dimensional graph representation known as multilayer networks \cite{c10}.
+To model multiple layers of signal connectivity, we explore a high-dimensional graph representation known as {multilayer graphs (MLG)} \cite{c10}.